MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/problems_pool.md

 How can online learning platforms optimize course pricing to balance affordability for students in war-affected regions with profitability, while considering local economic conditions and demand elasticity?

 ## Wuor

+*Problem Statement:*

+War disrupts traditional schooling.
+The project aims to evaluate whether online learning is a viable solution and to identify the conditions that contribute to its success.

+*Research Question:*

+How effective is online learning in improving educational outcomes for students in war-affected areas, and what factors influence its success?